pwrac/9-sweeper/README.md

-# PYSWEEPER
+# 9-SWEEPER
-A simple remake of Minesweeper with Python & Tkinter
+A simple remake of Minesweeper with Python & Tkinter.
+Mine away the nines!

 ## Screenshots